Birinder1469/BirinderSingh_Blog/_posts/2018-12-18-MultiClass-Classification.md

 Naive bayes assumes that the features/words are conditionally independent which means that the occurrence of any feature/word has nothing to do with the occurrence of the other features in the sentence.
 This sounds a little unrealistic but it has been observed to work well in general.

 We have the matrix of counts of the occurrence of different features/words with us.
-Lets use the <u>Multinomial Naive bayes algorithm </u>.
+Lets use the [Multinomial Naive bayes algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html).
 I split the data that I had in Train and Test dataset in 80:20 ratio.
 I trained the MultinomialNB on the Train data set and then scored the model on both the train and test datasets.

 Results: